Digitalist-Open-Cloud/Matomo-Plugin-ExtraTools/README.md

 This plugin comes with **no** guarantees.
 But it's free and open source.
 So, let's make it better!

+## Version supported
+This is only tested on the most recent release - then I'm writing this, it's 3.8.1.

 ## Thank you!
 This plugin is based on work done by [Ben Evans](https://github.com/nebev) in https://github.com/nebev/piwik-cli-setup, and also reusing code in Matomo